ananfito/ananfito/README.md

-👋 Hi, I’m Anthony (@ananfito).
-I'm currently employed as a mathematics teacher, but I'm studying to be a front-end web developer.
-I am currently studying JavaScript, but I also have experience with data analytics, Python, R, and HTML/CSS.
-I'm looking to connect with others to learn and grow as a developer.
-You can view my projects & certifications on my portfolio website at [https://ananfito.github.io/](https://ananfito.github.io/).
-Happy coding!
+## 👋 Hi, I’m Anthony
+I am a mathematics teacher studying to be a front-end web developer.

+🎯 My Progress:
+- 📖 Currently studying JavaScript, but I have experience with data analytics, Python, R, and HTML/CSS
+- 🤝 Looking to connect with others to learn and grow as a developer
+- 💻 You can view my projects & certifications at [https://ananfito.github.io/](https://ananfito.github.io/)

 📫 How to reach me:
  - [Email](https://anthonynanfito.com/contact/)